NWChemEx/Chemist/_sources/background/terminology.rst.txt

       DSLs are used to express intent, they usually do not actually carry out the computation themselves.

+   MBE
+      The "many-body expansion".
+The MBE is a mathematical identity which allows one to exactly express the property of a :term:`chemical system` in terms of the properties of its subsystems.

    ONIOM
       Stands for "Our own N-layered Integrated molecular Orbital and Molecular mechanics".
 The ONIOM method is a generalization of :term:`QM/MM`, to an